Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.48.060 Building Height Limitations.

-(a) For purposes of this section the height of a building shall be the vertical distance measured from the mean elevation of the finished grade around the perimeter of the building to the highest point of the building.
+(a) For purposes of this section the height of a building shall be the vertical distance measured from the mean elevation of the finished grade along four points of the proposed building to the highest point of the building.
+The height of fences, walls, and hedges is as set forth in Chapter 14.52.
+The average finished grade shall be determined by first delineating the smallest square or rectangle which can enclose the building and then averaging the ground elevations taken at the midpoint of each side of the square or rectangle.

-(b) Building height limitations in the various zoning districts shall be as listed in Table V.
+(b) Building height limitations in the various zoning districts shall be as listed in Table 14.48-I and Table 14.48-II.

 (c) The following features are exempt from the district height limitations set forth in subsection (b) of this section, provided they conform to the standards contained in subsection (d) of this section: